arpithindukuri/arpithindukuri.github.io/_posts/2020-03-16-mandelbrot.markdown

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/mandelbrot/mandelbrot%20-%203.gif){: .align-center}

 Then I made another function that essentially registers mouse clicks on a certain point, simulating a user zooming in on that point, until a certain amount of zoom is reached.
-The program works by rendering a picture everytime a user clicks, and outputing a picture every time one is rendered.
-So after setting a point to zoom into, I had a folder full of pictures that I could edit together to create a video of the Mandelbrot Set!
+The program works by rendering a picture everytime a user clicks, and outputing the picture as a PNG every time one is rendered.
+So after setting a point to zoom into and running the program for 20 minutes, I had a folder full of pictures, that I could edit together to create this video of the Mandelbrot Set!

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/mandelbrot/mandelbrot%20-%204.gif){: .align-center}